-Here's an example: Joe is a major shareholder who owns fixed-value preferred shares of a private corporation that have a redemption value of \$50 million and nominal adjusted cost base.
+Take this example: Joe is a major shareholder who owns fixedvalue preferred shares of a private corporation that have a redemption value of \$50 million and nominal adjusted cost base.
 When he dies, his will directs the estate trustee to donate half of the preferred shares to charity.
 The corporation is the owner and the beneficiary of the life insurance policy on the shareholder.